Skip to content

 If the request is being made by a person authorised to represent a worker, or group of workers, verbal or written confirmation of the authorisation will be required.

-If agreement cannot be reached between the PCBU and the HSR within three months, an inspector can be appointed to decide the matter.
+If agreement cannot be reached between the PCBU and the HSR on a matter regarding HSR training, an inspector can be appointed to assist in resolving the matter.

 Health and safety committees